 The Report of Transfer by Operation of Law is available to people who want to take title or possession of a firearm by "operation of law" without going through a licensed firearms dealer.
 There are a number of ways a person may acquire a firearm by "operation of law."
 These are discussed in California Penal Code section 16990 and include an executor or administrator of an estate, spouses, trustee in bankruptcy, etc. The person submitting the report must have a valid Firearm Safety Certificate.

-The Firearm Ownership Report should never be used in lieu of, or to circumvent, California’s requirements relating to firearm transactions, especially the requirement that most firearm transactions must be conducted through (and recorded by) a licensed firearm dealer.
-This form also cannot be used to register an unregistered “assault weapons” or “.50 BMG” rifles.
+The Firearm Ownership Report should never be used in liue of, or to circumvent, California's requirements relating to firearm transactions, especially the requirement that most firearm transactions must be conducted through (and recorded by) a licensed firearm dealer.
+This form also cannot be used to register an unregistered "assault weapon" or ".50 BMG" rifle.